Jessica Chastain: 2011–2013: Breakthrough and rise to prominence

 A short part Chastain had filmed for Terrence Malick's To the Wonder (2012) was edited out of the final film, and due to scheduling conflicts, she dropped out of the action films Oblivion and Iron Man 3 (both 2013).
 She instead made her Broadway debut in a revival of the 1947 play The Heiress, playing the role of Catherine Sloper, a naïve young girl who transforms into a powerful woman.
 Chastain was reluctant to take the role, fearing the anxiety she had faced during her early stage performances.
 She ultimately agreed after finding a connection to Sloper, explaining: "she's painfully uncomfortable and I used to be that".
 The production was staged at the Walter Kerr Theatre from November 2012 to February 2013.
 Ben Brantley of The New York Times was disappointed in Chastain's performance, writing that she was "oversignaling the thoughts within" and that her delivery of dialogue was sometimes flat.
 The Heiress emerged as a sleeper hit at the box office.

 Kathryn Bigelow's thriller Zero Dark Thirty was Chastain's final film release of 2012.
 It is a partly fictionalized account of the nearly decade-long manhunt for Al-Qaeda leader Osama bin Laden after the September 11 attacks in 2001.
 She played Maya Harris, a CIA intelligence analyst who helps kill bin Laden.
 Chastain was unable to meet the intelligence analyst on whom her character was based, so she relied on the research done by the film's screenwriter Mark Boal.
 The difficult subject matter made it unpleasant for her to film; she suffered from depression during production, and once walked off the set in tears because she was unable to continue.
 Zero Dark Thirty was critically acclaimed, albeit controversial for its scenes of torture that were shown providing useful intelligence in the search for bin Laden.
 Roger Ebert took note of Chastain's versatility, and likened her ability and range to that of Meryl Streep.
 Peter Travers of Rolling Stone wrote, "Chastain is a marvel.
 She plays Maya like a gathering storm in an indelible, implosive performance that cuts so deep we can feel her nerve endings."
-She won the Golden Globe Award for Best Actress in a Drama and received Academy, BAFTA and SAG nominations for Best Actress.
+She won the Golden Globe Award for Best Actress in a Drama and received Academy, BAFTA and Actor nominations for Best Actress.